University studies for secondary school students

 The first semester is over: can early students continue their studies?

-If early students wish to continue their university studies for secondary school students after the first semester, they must re-register.
-To do this, the early studies students select courses for the coming semester together with the early studies representative for their subject.
-These are noted on the re-registering student form, the form is submitted to the head of school for signature and then sent to the Admissions office.
+If university studies for secondary school students wish to continue after the first semester, they must re-enrol.
+To do this, early-entry students select courses for the coming semester in consultation with the coordinator for university studies for secondary school students.
+These are noted on the re-registration form, which is submitted to the school management for signature and then sent to the Admissions office.

-A re-registering student is required for each subsequent semester as an early student:
+Re-registration is required for each subsequent semester as an early-entry student:

 - by 30 September for the following winter semester